 It is rather common for Iceland to get it’s first snowfall towards the end of November.
 But it really does differ from year to year.
 The first snowfall can arrive anywhere from early October to late December.

 Definitely.
 To be on the safe side, I always recommend getting a 4×4 vehicle if you’re planning on renting a car in Iceland during the winter months.
 But it’s usually not until January-March when Iceland experiences large snow storms.

 WHAT TIME IS SUNSET IN ICELAND IN NOVEMBER?

 The sun sets at 5:00pm in the beginning of November.
 Towards the end of the month the sun will set around 4:00pm.

 TO SUM IT UP …

-Also, if I can help you with anything else – Please don’t hesitate to ask me any questions in the comments below :)
+Also, if I can help you with anything else – Please don’t hesitate to shoot us a line or ask me any questions in the comments below :)